paritytech/substrate/client/transaction-pool/README.md

 for block inclusion.

 The `provides` set contains properties that will be *satisfied* in case the transaction is successfully added to a block.
-Only one transaction in a block may provide a specific tag. `requires` contains properties that must be satisfied **before** the transaction can be included to a block.
+Only a transaction in a block may provide a specific tag. `requires` contains properties that must be satisfied **before** the transaction can be included to a block.